Pratchat

 • English singer-songwriter Kate Bush known for her distinctive style which mixes electronic and acoustic sounds, and for drawing on literary inspiration for her lyrics.
 Her very first single, “Wuthering Heights”, was released when she was 19 years old and hit number one in the UK and Australian charts in 1978.
 “Running Up That Hill” is her second most successful single, making it to number three in the UK (and number six in Australia) in 1985, the first single from her fifth studio album, Hounds of Love.
 A remix of “Running Up That Hill” released in 2012 made it to number six in the UK.

 • We mentioned Highlander (dir.
-Russell Mulcahy, 1986) bacon in #Pratchat16, “He Ain’t Heavy, He’s My Vorbis”.
+Russell Mulcahy, 1986) back in #Pratchat16, “He Ain’t Heavy, He’s My Vorbis“.
 The film stars Christopher Lambert as Connor MacLeod, an immortal being who cannot die unless decapitated.
 He and others like him are drawn to fight and kill each other, concentrating their magical powers in fewer and fewer immortals until only one is left, who will claim “the Prize”.
 Spoilers: the star of the film claims the Prize at the end, and exclaims “I can see through time!”
 It makes him mortal, but also “at one with all living things”.

-• Dad’s Army was a long-running and popular BBC sit-com about a fictional platoon of the real Home Guard, a volunteer militia (originally called the the Local Defence Volunteers, or LDV) made up of men exempt from conscription during World War II, mostly for reasons of age.
+• Dad’s Army was a long-running and popular BBC sit-com about a (fictional) platoon of the (real) Home Guard, a volunteer militia (originally called the the Local Defence Volunteers, or LDV) made up of men exempt from conscription during World War II, mostly for reasons of age.
 Set in the fictional seaside town of Walmington-on-Sea, the local chapter is led by local bank manager Captain Mainwaring (Arthur Lowe) and a clerk from his bank, Sgt Wilson (John Le Mesurier).
 Their platoon is filled with elderly misfits, as well as a young man excused from service because of his rare blood type; the humour largely resolved around them incompetently attempting various schemes to protect the town, and they rarely engaged the enemy, though they were certainly game to try.
 It ran for 8 series between 1968 and 1977, though it was repeated well after that in the UK and Commonwealth countries.
 There was also a film in 1971, and a new film in 2016 with a new cast, including Toby Jones and Bill Nighy as Mainwaring and Wilson.

 • Bakelite was the first synthetic plastic, developed in 1909 by the Belgian-American chemist Leo Baekeland (hence the name) in New York.
 It became widely used in the casings of electrical equipment since it was non-conductive and relatively resistant to heat.
 The first Bakelite telephone handset was designed by Eriksson in 1930, and various designs were produced through to the 1960s.
 Many stayed in service until the introduction of touchtone-dialling in the 60s and 70s saw them gradually replaced by handsets with push-buttons, made of newer plastics like polyethylene and polyvinyl chloride (PVC).